Dr. Shruthi S Vembar

 • Anjani Rao, Project Assistant (1.5 yrs; 2022-2023) — now pursuing a PhD at the University of Montpelier, France

-• Mohan Govindasamy, Project JRF (2021-2022) — now pursuing a PhD at National University of Ireland, Galway, Ireland
+• Mohan Govindasamy, DST-SERB Project JRF (1 yr; 2021-2022) — now pursuing a PhD at National University of Ireland, Galway, Ireland

-• Venkat Mudiyam, Project Assistant (2019-2021) — now pursuing a PhD at the University of Lille, France
+• Venkat Mudiyam, Project Assistant (2 yrs; 2019-2021) — now pursuing a PhD at the University of Lille and Institut Paster-Lille, France

 *Though not included here, IBAB MSc Thesis Interns Chondamma BC and Monoswi Chakraborty worked briefly as Project Assistants to wrap up their thesis work before moving abroad for their PhD